AharonMalkin/ML_project-Aharon/README.md

 # ML_project
+*During my studies at Tel Aviv University, I took a Machine learning course.
+As part of it, I did a project, In which I planned and built a system that predicts the chance of a user to perform a purchase under certain conditions.
+During this project, I worked with Sklearn, Pandas, and Numpy libraries, implemented the knowlege I gain during the course, and learned a lot about the different aspects of Machine learning algorithms.*

 ## Instructions:
 Build a system that predicts the chances of a particular user, under certain conditions, to make a purchase while browsing the site.
 In the project we will deal with the problem of Binary Classification, in which you must classify records into two categories -